Hell Is for Heroes (band): Early days

 Will McGonagle and Joe Birch were previously in the British band Symposium.
 Their final release was in 1999 and, by the end of 2000, due to personal and musical differences, and problems with their record label, they had split up.
 Before long they joined up with their former school friends, James Findlay and Tom O'Donoghue, to form what would become with Hell is for Heroes, but they still lacked a lead singer.
 Justin Schlosberg was recruited through mutual friends.

 In January 2001, they had performed their first gig at The Half Moon in Putney, London.
-In March that year they toured as support for Sunna (band), along with Biffy Clyro, and at the end of that tour they had recruited a loyal fan base which meant the band caught the attention of major record labels.
+In March that year they toured as support for Sunna, along with Biffy Clyro, and at the end of that tour they had recruited a loyal fan base which meant the band caught the attention of major record labels.
 In July 2001, they signed with EMI.
 It took all that year before Hell Is for Heroes released their debut single on Superior Quality Recordings.
 It was a double A-side, featuring two songs that would later appear on their debut album, "Sick/Happy" and "Cut Down".

 The band next released "You Drove Me To It" with the B-sides "Things Fall Apart" and "Kill the Silence" in January 2002.
 That year saw the release of two more singles, "I Can Climb Mountains" and "Nightvision".
 The latter track included "Folded Paper Figures" on the B-side, which became popular with their fanbase, and was later re-recorded and used on their second album.